-There’s an apocryphal story, rooted in the colonial history of West Africa, that accounts for the Gambia’s unusual shape and location.
+There’s an apocryphal story, rooted in the colonial history of West Africa, that accounts for The Gambia’s unusual shape and location.
 Through the 18th and 19th centuries, French and British colonialists were vying for power and resources in this region, which was an economic center for the slave trade, among other industries.
 The British were also interested in finding an easy route inland, to Timbuktu and its fabled riches.

-As bizarre and improbable as this story seems, there are nuggets of truth to it: the British did claim rights to the Gambia River, and the country’s strange shape emerged from conflict between the two colonizing powers.
+As bizarre and improbable as this story seems, there are nuggets of truth to it: The British did claim rights to the Gambia River, and the country’s strange shape emerged from conflict between the two colonizing powers.
 There may even have been cannonballs involved.

 But in the 19th century, France changed its strategy and started trying control more inland area, moving from its more northern settlements south towards the Gambia River.
-In 1888, in order to establish a formal claim to its Gambian outposts, Britain made the Gambia a protectorate.
+In 1888, in order to establish a formal claim to its Gambian outposts, Britain made The Gambia a protectorate.
 Since the French did recognize the British claim to control of the river and its area, the two colonial superpowers opened negotiations about where exactly the boundary between the two would lie.
-An early negotiation put the boundary at six miles north and south of the river and east to Yarbutenda, the furthest navigable point on the river.
+An early negotiation put the boundary at six miles north and south of the river and east to Yarbutenda, the farthest navigable point on the river.

 At one point, men and guns from three warships landed on the riverbanks “as a hint of what the resisters had to expect in the event of any continued resistance,” according to The Gambia Colony and Protectorate: An Official Handbook, first published in 1906.
 Another account, though, says that the British ships bombarded the town Kansala in order to intimidate the resistors.
 It’s possible that, in this more conventional way, cannonballs were key to establishing the border.